kovs705/BlockNote-app/README.md

 ## Requirements
 - ***Open project through the 'xcworkspace' file***
 - iPhone, iPad mini or simulator
-- iOS 16.2 minimum
+- iOS 16.0 minimum

 ## Things to come
-- VIPER
+- Agenda screen
 - App for iPad and Mac
-- New page from block
-- New CollectionView on the main page with just notes, not only groups
+- New CollectionView on the main page with notes and groups together
-- Stats (with new attributes for entities to track them): creationDate...
+- Stats (with new attributes for entities to track them): creationDate and so on...
 - Edit screen for groups (colors, emojis, names)